Tronhjem/seemlessLoop/README.md

-# seemless loops
+# Seemless loop maker

-commandline python tool to take tail after specified loop length and apply it to the beginning.
+This is a commandline python tool to take tail after specified loop length and apply it to the beginning.
-This was loops will loop without any clicks.
+This allows music loops to loop seemless, if there's a lot of reverb or tail after the loop is ended.

-install:
+# Install:

 make sure pydub is installed:
 pip install pydub